shravankshenoy/oss_learning_paths/LearningPath1.md

 2. Creating virtual environment
 3. poetry
 ### Learning Material
-Text:
-For Poetry installation follow : https://python-poetry.org/docs/#installing-with-the-official-installer
+1. For Poetry installation follow : https://python-poetry.org/docs/#installing-with-the-official-installer
-Video:
-For Poetry windows installation - https://www.youtube.com/watch?v=5lioBm8f324
+2. For Poetry windows installation - https://www.youtube.com/watch?v=5lioBm8f324

 ### Exercise
+Inside a new folder create a virtual environment using virtualenv library.
+Activate that virtual environment.
+Then use poetry to install a package

 ## Web Concepts: Client, Server and API
 ### Concepts